Workers Compensation Claims in WA

 The following FAQ applies to the Workers Compensation and Injury Management Act 1981 (the Act) and its associated rules and regulations.
 It does not apply to claims made in the Safety, Rehabilitation and Compensation Act 1988 (the SRC Act) the Comcare Scheme or other workers compensation legislation.

 The following answers are general legal information and should not be viewed as legal advice.
 The Workers Compensation legislation in Western Australia changes regularly, and while endeavours are made to ensure the information provided is correct, it may not be up to date.
+If you have made a workers compensation claim, we strongly suggest discussing the circumstance of your injury and your claim with an experienced workers compensation lawyer.
+At Foyle Legal, your first telephone discussion is free.

 WA Workers Compensation Claim Management